nirtamir2/react-base-transition-group/README.md

 ```

 You can see the examples in the example folder.
-If you want the animation appear on the initial appear - you cas set the prop `initialStatus` to be `Status.ENTERED`.
+If you want the animation appear on the initial appear - you can set the prop `initialStatus` to be `Status.ENTERED`.